 Operation at the lower of the Minimum Stable Operating Level or 0% Maximum Capacity and maximum continuous lagging Reactive Power for 5 minutes.
 This test only applies to systems which offer voltage control below 20% and hence establishes actual capability rather than required capability.

+In the case of a Non-Synchronous Electricity Storage Module, The Company shall have discretion to reduce the duration of the tests required in ECP.A.6.4.5 (i) – (viii) depending upon the capability of the energy store.

 ECP.A.6.4.6 Within this ECP lagging Reactive Power is the export of Reactive Power from the Power Park Module to the Total System and leading Reactive Power is the import of Reactive Power from the Total System to the Power Park Module or OTSDUA.